Thursday, August 25, 2016

 Psychological research deals with challenging topics that affect us all.
 Like, why do we rush to help if it’s just us and them, but we’ll maybe stand back if there are fifty of us?
 And why does a great piece of good fortune coming our way not make us permanently happy?

-We have some ideas about why these things happen, but they are controversial - meaning that some studies are hard to replicate.
+We have some ideas about why these things happen, but they are controversial—meaning that some studies are hard to replicate.
+While psychological research isn’t perfect, we’re doing some good work at understanding ourselves.

+Ideally, everything we do should be revealing in some universal way.
+But given the difficulties involved in this field, I think that any kind of insight is useful.
 If someone can provide information that only applies to a particular group, like Scottish nuns aged 25 to 40, that’s okay.
 As long as it helps someone, and we're all clear about limitations and caveats, I’m all for it.

 I believe that what really matters is critical thinking.
 When it comes to therapy, you need to have a good grasp of the field, and to be clear, rational, open-minded, and informed by evidence when it comes to practice.
-And above all else, there’s the fundamental ancient principle, do no harm.